 Bralette With High Waisted Skirt/Shorts

 Bralettes and maxi skirts are like the milk and cookies of fashion: they’re sweet, they’re classic, and they never let you down!
 Styling a bralette with a maxi skirt is the perfect look for any occasion, from a trip to the beach to a trip to the vineyard.
 Both pieces are meant to be light and breathable, so if you want to spare yourself a heat stroke, a bralette with a maxi skirt is definitely the move.

 Bralette with High Waisted Skirt/Shorts

 Speaking of skirts, high-waisted bottoms like skirts and shorts also make for a great match.
 The high waistline limits the amount of stomach skin shown, so it’s a great way to stay covered while looking cool with even a maxi skirt.

 A fun way to mix professional and casual is to pair a pencil skirt with a bralette.
 Because, work hard play hard, right?
 Pencil skirts create a conservative, flattering silhouette that not many other skirts provide, hugging your body in all the right places without showing off too much.

 As you’ve probably learned by now, it doesn’t take much to turn a bralette into a crop top.
 You can dress up a bralette as much or as little as you’d like, by styling your top with denim, leather, shorts, skirts, and everything in between.
 Try a black lace bralette for a bold style.

 Bralette with Bermuda Shorts

 For those who didn’t know, the Bermuda short has made a comeback.
-Bermuda shorts look great with a bralette because the low rise, loose fit of the shorts paired with the fit, short, and form-fitting silhouette make for a captivating contrast that no fashion lover can deny.
+Bermuda shorts look great with a bralette, because they low rise, loose fit of the short paired with the fit, short, and form-fitting silhouette make for a captivating contrast that no fashion lover can deny.

 Bralette Under a Lace Top